BBVA/patton/docs/source/cli.rst

 Patton-cli - The Swiss knife of the Admin & Security auditor
 ======================================================

-What's Patton-cli?
+What's patton-cli?
 ++++++++++++++++++

-Patton-cli born with the objective to be a Swiss knife for system admins and security auditors, it could be filled with many different sources and report in many formats, being a great choice for scripting.
+patton-cli born with the objective to be a Swiss knife for system admins and security auditors, it could be filled with many different sources and report in many formats, being a great choice for scripting.

 Installation
 ++++++++++++

 **NOTE**

-    Patton-cli need a Patton-server, be sure that you have a server already running!
+    patton-cli needs a patton-server, so be sure that you have a server already running!

 Using pip
 ---------

-This is the easiest way of installing Patton-cli:
+This is the easiest way of installing patton-cli:

 .. code-block:: bash